SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 Imagine that we define a metaclass `WithSingleton` whose instances are classes that will have a unique instance.
 The situation is described in Figure *@fig:RefSing@*.
 The class `WithSingleton` inherits from `Class` since it wants to reuse all of the class mechanisms.
 It is also an instance of class `Class`, since `WithSingleton` is a class and it can create instances.
 The class `Node` is an instance of class `WithSingleton`.
 When it receives the message `new`, the method `new` defined in the class `WithSingleton` is executed.
-If the unique instance variable is nil, it invokes the behavior defined in `Class` and stores it in the unique instance variable and returns it.
+If the unique instance variable is nil, it invokes the behavior defined in `Class` and stores it in the unique instance variable, and returns it.

 ![A WithSingleton metaclass: its instances can only have one instance.](figures/Ref-Singleton.pdf width=55&label=fig:RefSing)